Getting Your Security Employees Off to a Good Start

 By Jim Grant

-Every security company wants experienced and loyal employees with a great work ethic who will represent their company professionally.
+Every security organization wants experienced and loyal employees with a great work ethic who will represent their company professionally.
 Of course, finding an outstanding employee starts with the company itself.
 What steps can they take to ensure that new employees have a firm foundation and the desire to success?

 It Takes Teamwork